 COPD oxygen therapy also may reduce shortness of breath during exertion, which makes it easier to perform activities of daily living.
 Oxygen therapy also may improve mental functioning, reduce depression, and aid the heart.

-Using COPD Oxygen Therapy
+Using COPD Oxygen Therapy for Hypoxemia

 Supplemental oxygen may be used continuously (24 hours) or periodically, such as only during exercise or overnight.
 The primary goal of using supplemental oxygen is to ensure adequate delivery of oxygen to preserve the function of vital organs.